Saturday, 7 October 2017

 (Reza ul Hassan Laskar)

 I knew for a long time that Khushwant Singh was a great and very popular writer.
-But while writing this post I learned that he was even a greater human being and his love for his land of birth was immense and his doors were always open to any visitor from Pakistan.
-And this was a man whom nobody could meet without an appointment, even if he was the prime minister of India.
-Khushwant Singh was not the only person, who harboured such kind of feelings.
-There were millions, who had had to leave their homes at the time of partition and throughout their lives, they never forgot their villages and homes.
+But while writing this post, I learned that he was an even greater human being, and his love for his land of birth was immense, and his doors were always open to any visitor from Pakistan.
+And this was a man whom nobody could meet without an appointment, even if he was the Prime Minister of India.
+Khushwant Singh was not the only person who harboured such feelings.
+There were millions who had to leave their homes at the time of partition, and throughout their lives, they never forgot their villages and homes.
 I dedicate this post to all of them.

 It is also a story of a friendship between Khushwant Singh and Asad Bhatti.
-Despite many differences like age, religions country etc. they maintained this friendship for over two decades.
-They met only once, but still the passion with which Asad Bhatti talks about Khushwant Singh is remarkable.
+Despite many differences like age, religion, country, etc., they maintained this friendship for over two decades.
+They met only once, but still, the passion with which Asad Bhatti talks about Khushwant Singh is remarkable.
 Asad Bhatti is struggling to maintain a small library in memory of his friend in Hadali.
-I wonder if we could assist him in doing so, and by that preserve the memory of a great son of this soil.
+I wonder if we could assist him in doing so, and by that, preserve the memory of a great son of this soil.

 Tariq Amir